 You’re entitled to disability benefits and free healthcare if you’re diagnosed with any of these health conditions and served at Camp Lejeune during the time of the contaminated water.
 In addition, as you can see from the evidence, there are many cancers that can arise as a result of the Camp Lejeune contamination.

 While each cancer has its own signs and symptoms, there are some signs common to all cancers.
-If you or a loved one who was at Camp Lejeune during the contamination experiences any of these symptoms, it’s important to consult a doctor:
+If you or a loved one who was in service at Camp Lejeune during the contamination experiences any of these symptoms, it’s important to consult a doctor and get proper care:

 - Unintentional weight loss